 Among the most valuable business travel tips is plan ahead.
 Like two to three months ahead (that’s when you get the best deals on airfare).
-That way business travelers can book the most efficient flight and hotel accommodations (in both price and location) to make the most of their time onsite.
+That way business travelers can book the most efficient flight and business hotel accommodations (in both price and location) to make the most of their time onsite.
 Advance planning avoids expensive last-minute bookings and reduces risk that the ideal hotel will be overbooked.

 Review the corporate travel policy to be sure you know which expenses are reimbursable and which need to be paid for out of pocket.
 Use the company’s preferred booking tool to access the most convenient flights and accommodations within budget.
 And use a corporate credit card if possible.

 Research your destination ahead of time if you’re not a frequent flyer to that locale.
 Look for nearby restaurants so you have an idea of where to eat before you’re deep in the trenches.
-Make a checklist of the business-related things you don’t want to forget – phone, laptop, chargers, meeting documents, etc. Send any bulky materials ahead of time to save you the hassle of having to transport them yourself.
+Make a business travel checklist of the things you don’t want to forget – phone, laptop, chargers, meeting documents, etc. Send any bulky materials ahead of time to save you the hassle of having to transport them yourself.

 Consider travel insurance when traveling for business because things can, and will, go wrong.
 Companies such as Travel Guard will cover lost luggage (and required replacement clothing), flight and/or hotel re-booking charges necessitated by a family emergency, or business travelers who become ill or injured while away.